jon-heard/obsidian-inline-scripts/README.md

 The result of the expansion is the same for both Expansion strings above, even though the second uses a "Javascript fenced code block".

-Benefits to using "Javascript fenced code blocks":
+Benefits to using a "Javascript fenced code blocks":
 - Syntax highlighting
 - No unwanted markdown formatting